 She's getting a lot of traffic to the website, but not a lot of actual orders go through.

 So let's take a look at the website and see if we can figure out why.

+So this is our website.
 And let's say I want to buy this lovely scarf here.

 Well first I have to add it to my cart.

 Then I'm at the Checkout page, and I have to enter my shipping address.